peter-mghendi/karata/README.md

 - `linux-x64`

 ```
-chmod +x karata-bot-linux-x64
+chmod +x karata-bot
-source path/to/your/.env ./karata-bot-linux-x64
+source path/to/your/.env ./karata-bot
 ```

 The bot expects its configuration to be supplied via environment variables.